inko-lang/inko/notes/closures.md

 # Closures

 Closures are anonymous functions that have access to local variables defined outside of a closure.
-A closure is created using curly braces:
+A closure is created using parenthesis and curly braces:

-    { 'This is a closure' }
+    () { 'This is a closure' }

+The parenthesis are required to distinguish the closure syntax from hash literals.

 When assigned to a variable a closure can be called by either adding parenthesis or by explicitly invoking `call` (the former is just syntax sugar for this):

-    let closure = { 'This is a closure' }
+    let closure = () { 'This is a closure' }

     closure()